suryajeetlondhe/flutter_interview_questions/README.md

 conversions are done correctly and without errors when the object's type is known."

 ---

-142) 🔹What are Compound Assignment Operators?
+142.🔹What are Compound Assignment Operators?
+---
-     In Dart, compound assignment operators are shorthand operators that combine an operation (like addition, subtraction, multiplication, etc.) with an assignment, making the code more concise.
+In Dart, compound assignment operators are shorthand operators that combine an operation (like
+     addition, subtraction, multiplication, etc.) with an assignment, making the code more concise.

 🔍 Purpose: